October 24, 2018

-Grass-fed calves are raised solely on pasture, while natural-finished calves are supplemented with corn, soybean hulls, peanut pellets and rice bran.
+Grass-fed calves are raised solely on pasture, while natural-finished calves are supplemented with an all-natural, non-GMO feed.
 Trinity Farms offers homegrown pork, too.

 “Folks like natural-finished beef because it’s a natural product, it’s a little cheaper than grass-fed, and it’s good for families,” said Lee, who studied animal sciences at Auburn University.
 “Natural-finished beef has a more familiar flavor, whereas grass-fed beef is gamier.”

 The Trinity Farms difference is a matter of taste — literally and figuratively.

 “The first time I tasted their beef, I said it was the best meat I’d ever had,” said Young, a mom of four.
 “I like knowing how David is raising the animals and what he’s feeding them.
 Plus, I want to support his family.”

 A robust website, word of mouth and a Facebook page invite customers to try Trinity Farms beef, but Lee said his best investment is search engine optimization.